Chromosome 4 open reading frame 54: Regulation of expression

 On the 5'UTR of the c4orf54 gene, there are several transcription factors that have to do with leucine zippers and they bind to the same 11 nucleotides: FOS, BATF::JUN, BATF3, and BATF.

 Transcript

 Exon 2 is the only exon transcribed.
 There is also the X1 variant of this gene.
 The 5' UTR is shorter than the main variant.

 Protein

-C4orf54 human protein is made up up 1793 amino acids.
+C4orf54 human protein is made up of 1793 amino acids.
 This unmodified form has a predicted molecular weight of approximately 190 kDal and a predicted isoelectric point of 9.11.
 This mass is concurrent with results from OMIM.
 The more enriched protein compared to other human proteins was serine(12.9%) and the pattern of serine then threonine was also highly enriched comparatively at 19.1%.
 This aligns with the results found from Motif Scan that the amino acid sequence is serine rich from amino acids 237 to 312.
 There is significant expression in smooth muscle tissue.
 There is a domain of unknown function.